 The waterfall was a lathery current pressed flat against slick rocks, like a giant’s unfurled tongue.
 Tiggy shot up its sheer face as if it were a ladder.
 I was sure he’d fall but quickly he was on top.
 He didn’t raise his arms above his head in victory as kids sometimes do but dashed off.
 Back behind us was the town and the sun setting fiery red above it, and in the other direction was the sea, dusky blue with a thin strip of gray between it and the sky, which was pink and branded by a white sphere; the moon, three-quarters full and rising.
 It was hard to believe I was still in the same universe as the elders.
 The gathering had made them doe-eyed and merry, like children.
 Meanwhile, the children were the ones who had now been abandoned.

 Suddenly, Tiggy reappeared.
 His green hoody was striped with wet marks.
-It was just water but looked like he had taken part in a strange ritual, as if he really had become a tiggy.
+It was just water but looked like he had taken part in a strange ritual as if he really had become a tiggy.

-One afternoon Black called to say the man he had in mind was ready to talk, a brawny 72 year-old with neatly combed silver hair named Atsiaq Alasuaq.
-We spoke at Black’s place, a small yellow house in the Valley, a neighborhood of trailer-like homes bordered by a gravel pit, a metal dump—where the polar bear had last been seen—and a cemetery of cockeyed white wood crosses.
+One afternoon Black called to say the man he had in mind was ready to talk, a brawny 72-year-old with neatly combed silver hair named Atsiaq Alasuaq.
+We spoke at Black’s place, a small yellow house in the Valley, a neighborhood of trailer-like homes bordered by a gravel pit, a metal dump—where the polar bear had last been seen—and a cemetery of cockeyed white wooden crosses.
 Atsiaq sat in a swivel chair by a window that looked out upon the cemetery.
 Behind it rose a steep ridge, an ancient polar bear pathway, said Black.

 Atsiaq had grown up in a hunting camp, where he lived in a sort of igloo condominium.
 Three igloos, each belonging to different families were connected by snow passageways.
 To minimize heat loss there was only one door to the outside.
 A system of knocks let families communicate between igloos.
-There were knocks for mealtime, knocks for heading out hunting and knocks for just passing through.
+There were knocks for mealtime, knocks for heading out hunting, and knocks for just passing through.
 Atsiaq’s camp was near a spot where walrus liked to haul up.
 I asked him if he ever hunted them.
 “Of course I’ve hunted walrus!” he said.
-“When I was a kid I was the one who harpooned the walrus, because I was the strongest.”
-They killed the 2,000 pound beasts as they napped on the sea ice.
+“When I was a kid I was the one who harpooned the walrus because I was the strongest.”
+They killed the 2,000-pound beasts as they napped on the sea ice.

 Still, famine was common.
 “Families that went hungry would have to eat their dogs,” said Atsiaq.
 “I’ve also heard of actual cannibalism, but that was way before I was born.”
 He swiveled his chair to face the window and began pointing.
 I thought he was indicating the graves but he was actually referring to the ankle-high Arctic plants.
 When he was younger they would mix the roots with seal fat to stave off hunger.
 “Nowadays,” lamented Atsiaq, “no one eats the roots.”

-He confirmed elderly had indeed been left to die on ice floes, but the practice stopped about a decade before he was born.
+He confirmed the elderly had indeed been left to die on ice floes, but the practice stopped about a decade before he was born.
 When he was younger, after someone died their body was surrounded by a ring of rocks—“so the bones, when they disintegrated, wouldn’t blow away.”
 A person’s favorite tool was put outside the ring.
 If someone died alone on the land they placed their tool outside the ring themselves then crawled inside to die.
 I asked Atsiaq what his tool would be.
 “My knife,” he replied immediately.
 “It is made of ivory with a wood handle, and mainly used to hunt walrus.”